rtzi-hub/Serverless-sum-SNS-API/README.md

 ![image](https://github.com/user-attachments/assets/ab55720b-b300-4dd4-aa5c-6bc37cec538f)

 ## Features
-- A Lambda function that calculates the sum of two numbers provided in JSON payload.
+- A Lambda function that calculates the sum of two numbers provided.
 - Integration with AWS SNS to send the result via email.
 - An API Gateway that provides HTTP access to the Lambda function.